 Brandi Jordan began as the mom of two volunteers, Austin and Trent.
 Then, she began volunteering herself.
 Then, we found out she knew how to drive a tractor so we hired her!
 She's great with the kids, as well as equipment.

 Rachel Boren graduated from Samford University with a degree in Entrepreneurship and is loving working in the non-profit world!
-She leads the Junior Board, handles payroll, assists in grant writing, as well as other administrative activities.
+She does all things "barn" and is in the process of becoming a PATH instructor.
 Working at the barn where she can incorporate her love for children and horses in her job has been a dream come true!

 Ted Ludvik is our JIT - Jerry in Training.
 Ted has been a policeman, private investigator, worked as an independent security guard in Iraq, and substitute school teacher!